-As outlined in our EUIV Modding Guide, here are some essential tips for modding a Paradox title via Steam for the first time:
+As outlined in previous guides, here are some essential tips for modding a Paradox title via Steam for the first time:

 - Check if the mod is up to date with the most recent patch for Crusader Kings II.
 Once a new expansion comes out you may have to wait a few days, weeks, or even months for bigger mods, until the mod is updated.
 Thankfully, CKII will give you a warning if you're about to load a mod that isn't up to date.
 Also, each mod will tell you on the side menu if it requires certain DLC.

 - Hey, still want to play that favourite mod of yours but CKII's latest update ruins your save game?
 You can always roll back your CKII version to continue your campaign.
 Check the mod pages on Steam or the Paradox forums on how to do this since it might be different for each mod and version of the game.
 If all else fails, ask in the comments threads for instructions!

 - Check if the mods you've selected are compatible with the other mods you've downloaded.
 This information is usually found on each mod's page as they usually list which mods they are able to run with.